starkgate/music-player-ruby/README.md

 First open the script file and edit the music_dir variable to point to your own music's path.
 Then run the script itself with `ruby music.rb`.
 Or put it in your `/usr/bin` folder and just type `music`.
 By default this will start playing your entire library in a playlist :).
 If you want more options (why ?), see below !

 ```
-Usage: music [options]
+Usage: music [@options]
+    -p, --path PATH                  Path for music library
-    -n, --name NAME                  Search for keywords
+        --folder NAME                Search for folders matching NAME
-    -f, --file                       Search for files (default folders)
+        --file NAME                  Search for files matching NAME
     -r, --rand                       Shuffle the playlist
+    -l, --list                       Don't play anything, only list songs
     -h, --help                       Prints this help
 ```

-Example: `music -nChopin -r`
+Example: `music --folder Symphony -r`

-Will find the first folder with the word "Chopin" in it (not case sensitive), and will start playing all the music files within (MP3, FLAC) in a random order.
+Will find the first folder with the word "Symphony" in it (not case sensitive), and will start playing all the music files within (MP3, FLAC) in a random order.

 **Features**